Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.

 Fanfiction Pet Peeves

 Wealth: Another feature that almost always ruins a story for me is the Main Character's wealth and this primarily focuses on the Harry Potter Universe.
-Far too often, authors have the MC (Harry, generally) be the richest person in the world with a fortune that amounts in the billions!
-That is ridiculous!
+Far too often, authors have the MC (Harry, generally) be the richest person in the world with a fortune that amounts in the billions.
 If he was really that wealthy, then Harry should do exactly what was done in No Hurry at All by Robst and offer a massive bounty for Voldemort's head!
 Its fine if you want to have Harry reasonably wealthy enough that he could live comfortably for a few years, but to be so wealthy that his many-times great grandson won't have a work a day in his life is just ridiculous.
+Quite literally now, any time I read a story that has Harry the richest person on the planet, I stop reading and look for another story, no matter how many reviews or how good a read it was prior to the big reveal.

 Power: Like with the wealth, power is another problem often seen in the Fanfiction Universe.
 Authors often times make Harry the most powerful wizard in history...
 Okay, if that's the case, have the guy use a simple Summoning Charm on Voldemort's head and finish it for God's sake!
-For Naruto, I see him commonly capable of taking on S-Rank shinobi due to some kind of bloodline (I am semi-guilty of this and it is something I greatly regret and detest).
+For Naruto, I see him commonly capable of taking on S-Rank shinobi due to some kind of bloodline (I am semi-guilty of this and it is something I greatly regret, detest, and am currently trying to fix).
 If you want to elevate the MC's power, fine... but make it so its, at most, on par with the Main Antagonist.

 Rationality/Logic/Common Sense: I'm a guy who likes details and explanations.
 I like things that make logical sense.
 I like seeing at least some intelligence...
 I can't stand, however, a lack of all of the above.
 Stupid Naruto...
 Ugh, it makes me feel like my IQ is lowering by double digits.
 Having him ignorant is fine...
-Having him stupid despite the identity of his parents and the resources around him is just wrong.
+Having him stupid despite the identity of his parents and the resources around him is more frustrating than entertaining.
+However, I have seen a few examples that pull off the lack of intelligence, but these are very, very rare.

 Lack of Balance: When one side is winning in every conceivable way possible without the opposing side capable of putting up a fighting chance, that's not a good story.
 There are too many Harry Potter stories like this with Dumbledore as a manipulative mastermind.
 Often times, it goes with Harry realizing how much of a bastard the old man is and then soundly beating him without Dumbledore being able to fight back.
 If the Headmaster really had been in control for that long, he would've undoubtedly had dozens, if not hundreds of contingency plans in case such a disaster occurred.
 I want to see the Antagonist fight back and win at least a little...
 It makes the story all the better.